Casimir-Lifshitz Theory for Cavity Modification of Ground-State Energy

-For a PEC cavity at zero temperature, a detailed comparison between the results of the Lifshitz-Lorentz approach and those obtained with the single-mode Hopfield Hamiltonian is rendered in panels (a) and (b) of \autoref{Fig2}.
+For a PEC cavity at $T=0$, a detailed comparison between the results of the Lifshitz-Lorentz approach and those obtained with the single-mode Hopfield Hamiltonian is rendered in panels (a) and (b) of \autoref{Fig2}.
 For the relative change of the ground-state energy as a function of $\mathrm{g}$, at $\mathrm{g}\ll\omega_0$, both curves grow quadratically but with very different prefactors.
-Only in the limit of very large cavities ($L \rightarrow \infty, \omega_L \rightarrow 0$), both approaches scale as $2\mathrm{g}^2/\omega_0^2$.
-However, already in the USC regime (at the inflection point $\mathrm{g}\approx0.4\omega_0$), the Lifshitz curve begins to bend towards saturation at $\mathrm{g}\gg\omega_0$, whereas the single-mode solution in the DSC regime shows unbounded linear growth, compare \autoref{Fig2}(a).
+However, already in the USC regime (at the inflection point $\mathrm{g}\approx0.4\omega_0$), the Lifshitz curve begins to bend toward saturation at $\mathrm{g}\gg\omega_0$, whereas the single-mode solution in the DSC regime shows unbounded linear growth [\autoref{Fig2}(a)].
 The Lifshitz-Lorentz approach provides a physically meaningful saturation at the high-$\mathrm{g}$ limit, where $\varepsilon(\mathrm{g})$ becomes so large that it fully screens the Lifshitz energy, effectively suppressing any further modifications.
 This limit corresponds to a very large number of oscillators, analogous to the thermodynamic limit $N\gg1$ in microscopic analyses~\cite{iorsh2023}.
 In this regime, the ground state of the harmonic oscillators cannot be modified through coupling to vacuum modes by more than the initial vacuum energy contained within them, $\Delta U/U(0)\leq1$.

 For polaritonic chemistry phenomena, it is also relevant to know the absolute change in ground-state energy.
-Comparing $\Delta U$ from both approaches on the same plot is valuable, as it reveals their qualitatively different behaviour with respect to $L$.
-Unlike the relative energy difference, $\Delta U$ obeys a fundamentally different $L$-scaling.
-The single-mode Hopfield ZPE increases linearly with $L$ in tightly confined cavities ($L\ll\pi c/\omega_0$) and saturates at a constant value determined by the polaritonic gap $\Delta_{\rm pol}/2$ in large ones, see \autoref{Fig2}(b).
-In contrast, the Lifshitz energy rapidly decreases with increasing $L$, reaching its static limit scaling with $L^{-3}$ already around $L=50$~nm.
+Comparing $\Delta U$ from both approaches on the same plot is valuable, as it reveals their qualitatively different behavior with respect to $L$.
+Unlike the relative energy difference, $\Delta U$ obeys a fundamentally different $L$ scaling.
+The single-mode Hopfield ZPE increases linearly with $L$ in tightly confined cavities ($L\ll\pi c/\omega_0$) and saturates at a constant value determined by the polaritonic gap $\Delta_{\rm pol}/2$ in large ones [\autoref{Fig2}(b)], which is unphysical, since $L \rightarrow \infty$ corresponds to the absence of a cavity (see SM Sec.~III.C~\cite{Suppl}).
+By contrast, the Lifshitz energy rapidly decreases with increasing $L$, reaching its static limit scaling with $L^{-3}$ already around $L=50$~nm.